 - Adults aged 75 years and older have the highest rates of TBI-related hospitalization.

-Getting Help from a Car Accident Attorney in South Carolina
+Getting Help from a TBI Attorney in South Carolina

 Did you suffer a brain injury after a car accident?
 Legally, the negligent driver’s insurance company may be required to compensate you for the damages you’ve incurred.